kyma-project/kyma/docs/getting-started/11-expose-function.md

 Follow these steps:

-> **CAUTION:** If you have a Minikube cluster, you must first add the IP address of the exposed k8s to the `hosts` file on your machine:
+> **CAUTION:** If you have a Minikube cluster, you must first add the IP address of the exposed Service to the `hosts` file on your machine:
 >
 > ```bash
 > echo "$(minikube ip) orders-function.kyma.local" | sudo tee -a /etc/hosts
 > ```

-1. Retrieve the domain of the exposed Function and save it to the environment variable:
+1. Retrieve the domain of an exposed Function and save it to an environment variable:

    ```bash
    export FUNCTION_DOMAIN=$(kubectl get virtualservices -l apirule.gateway.kyma-project.io/v1alpha1=orders-function.orders-service -n orders-service -o=jsonpath='{.items[*].spec.hosts[0]}')
    ```

-2. Similarly to the guide on [exposing the microservice](#getting-started-expose-the-microservice), call the Function:
+2. Call the Function:

    ```bash
    curl -ik "https://$FUNCTION_DOMAIN"